-Some industries phase out over time, but marketing is one of those fields and disciplines that will always be a focus in this competitive world where there are tons of graduates just waiting to be offered the top marketing positions.
+Some industries phase out over time.
+But marketing is one of those fields that will always be a focus in this competitive world where there are tons of graduates competing for the top marketing positions.
 Here’s what any prospective marketer should know about the benefits of completing a marketing program to earn a degree:

 Supply and Demand

-One thing that students learn in marketing is how economics and the useful term ‘supply and demand’ works.
-Not only does supply and demand apply when referencing great marketing strategies to earn market share or to build a book of business, but it also applies when you’re referring to getting a job within the field.
+One thing that students learn in marketing is how economics and the useful term ‘supply and demand’ work.
+Supply and demand apply when referencing great marketing strategies to earn market share or to build a book of business.
+It also applies when you’re referring to getting a job in the field.

-Anyone who applies to a job who has a degree in the field with little experience will be considered above someone with no degree and little experience.
-In addition to helping expand your knowledge and giving you a leg up on the competition, a marketing degree is also one of the more versatile options that can be used for job seekers in various industries.
-Since these major programs focus on business management, product management, sales, branding, research, and more, there are all types of fields that graduates can use their degree in.
+Anyone who applies for a job who has a degree in the field with little experience will be considered above someone with no degree and little experience.
+A marketing degree expands your knowledge and gives you a leg up on the competition.
+A marketing degree is also one of the more versatile options that can be used for job seekers in various industries.
+These major programs focus on:

 Marketing Yourself Through Communication

-Whenever a student chooses a major like marketing, a lot of their core coursework will be centered around communications.
+Whenever a student chooses a major like marketing, a lot of their core coursework will revolve around communications.
 In business, no matter what sector you’re in, you need to be an excellent communicator both in person and digitally.
-A college is a place where students can build on their confidence and learn the strategies to make themselves expert presenters and effective communicators.
+College is a place where students can build on their confidence and learn the strategies to make themselves expert presenters and effective communicators.